 The lexical similarity between French and Italian is around 85-90%.
 That means that almost 9/10s of the two languages’ words are similar but does not mean that they are necessarily mutually intelligible to native speakers due to big differences in pronunciation and syntax.

 The Italian alphabet consists of 21 letters (with 5 vowels and 16 consonants) whereas French alphabet consists from 26 letters, as modern English alphabet.

 In my experience of observing French speakers and Italians talking in their respective languages to each another, it is not possible for them to have a mutually intelligible conversation even if they speak clearly.

 As a native English-speaker who has learnt both languages, I can confirm that it was indeed quite easy to learn Italian after learning French but it was not possible for me to understand spoken Italian comfortably in the beginning, especially because of the numerous Italian dialects that are spoken in everyday life.

 – In French, subject pronoun is used in writing and speaking form, when in Italian it is written, but usually, it isn’t used in conversation.
 For example, J’aime voyager (I love to travel) is Amo viaggiare in Italian;

-– There is no definite article in French, whereas in Italian it is commonly used before the possessive pronoun.
+– There is no definite article in French before possessive pronouns, whereas in Italian it is commonly used.
 For example, Quel est ton meilleur ami?
 (Who is you best friend?) in Italian is Qual è il tuo migliore amico?

 Italian pronunciation is mostly phonetic and Italians express a lot with intonation and their dramatic hand gestures as well. 😀